sampathgamage3/Naked_Theme/README.md

 Download the 'feb-meetup-theme' folder and put into the Themes Folder inside WordPress

 # Step 3
-Install the Wp REST API (V2) Plugin
+Download http://v2.wp-api.org/ Install the Wp REST API (V2) Plugin

+# Happy Coding
 !
 Now its Time to Change this as you want.Happy Coding !